 The best way to prevent mold, especially during the summer, is to control humidity and moisture levels within the home.
-It is recommended to pay close attention to the kitchen, attic, bathroom, and other areas more likely to contain moisture.
+It is recommended to pay close attention to the kitchen, attic, bathroom, and other areas that are more likely to contain moisture.

-In the meantime, however, here are some mold prevention tips to keep your home mold free this summer.
+In the meantime, however, here are some mold prevention tips to keep your home mold-free this summer.

 Control the Humidity